Ren Yonezawa betting profile: Sony Open in Hawaii - PGA TOUR

 Yonezawa's advanced stats and rankings

-- In his past five tournaments, Yonezawa posted a 0.060 Strokes Gained: Off-the-Tee average.
+- In his past five tournaments, Yonezawa has shown strong performance with his short game, averaging 0.041 Strokes Gained: Around-the-Green.

-- His 0.550 Strokes Gained: Approach the Green mark in his past five tournaments shows solid iron play.
+- His putting has been particularly effective, with an average of 0.600 Strokes Gained: Putting over his last five starts.

-- Around the greens, Yonezawa delivered a 0.041 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the greens, Yonezawa posted a strong 0.600 Strokes Gained: Putting average in his past five tournaments.
+- Yonezawa's overall game has been solid recently, posting a 1.251 Strokes Gained: Total average in his past five tournaments.

 All stats in this article are accurate for Yonezawa as of the start of the Sony Open in Hawaii.